hayden-chung/6.0001/README.md

-# 6.0001
+# MIT OpenCourseWare
-Introduction to CS and python programming
+6.0001 Introduction to Computer Science and Programming in Python